Code-Institute-Submissions/The-Monkees-webpage/README.md

 I picked strong colours to give my page a boost.

 my navbar was from bootstrap it was used as I thought it was simple for users to use to link to diffrent areas of the site I picked red for the colour as it stood out.
-Here is the link https://getbootstrap.com/docs/3.3/components/#nav
+Here is the link:  https://getbootstrap.com/docs/3.3/components/#nav

 my footer was from the how to section of the w3schools.com website it was a fixed footer and I used this as I thought it would look best at the bottom of my website pages which I coloued red the same as my navbar.
 Here is the link to where I got my footer from https://www.w3schools.com/howto/howto_css_fixed_footer.asp